Beth Holmgren Graduate Student Essay Prize

 Nominating Instructions

-Essays should be submitted to the ASEEES by the Chairs of the Regional Affiliates or the primary or secondary representatives of the Institutional Members.
+Essays should be submitted to ASEEES by the Chairs of the Regional Affiliates or the primary or secondary representatives of the Institutional Members.
 Graduate students whose institution is not an institutional member of ASEEES or is not holding a competition this year, are advised to check the rules for their regional competition.
 Students cannot self-nominate their papers without going through the proper nominating procedures.

 Submitter must clearly indicate the format of the essay submitted and provide an abstract.